Chart Color Schemes

 Daylesford is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Daylesford, as per the latest Census, 95.3% of dwellings were houses, with the remaining 4.7% being semi-detached, apartments, or other types.
+In Daylesford, as per the latest Census evaluation, 95.3% of dwellings were houses with the remaining 4.7% being semi-detached, apartments, or other types.
 This compares to Non-Metro Vic.'s 96.1% houses and 3.9% other dwellings.
 Home ownership in Daylesford stood at 51.2%, with mortgaged dwellings at 33.6% and rented ones at 15.3%.
 The median monthly mortgage repayment was $1,600, higher than Non-Metro Vic.'s average of $1,538.
-Median weekly rent in Daylesford was $330, compared to Non-Metro Vic.'s $300.
-Nationally, Daylesford's median monthly mortgage repayment was lower at $1,600 than the Australian average of $1,863, and its median weekly rent was lower at $330 than the national figure of $375.
+The median weekly rent in Daylesford was $330, compared to Non-Metro Vic.'s $300.
+Nationally, Daylesford's mortgage repayments were lower at $1,600 versus Australia's average of $1,863, and rents were substantially lower at $330 compared to the national figure of $375.

 Frequently Asked Questions - Housing